PurpleFlow22/UIC-FAQ-chatbot/README.md

 2. [SRoBERTa after fine-tune](https://www.kaggle.com/code/shadowcattin/ealuation-sbert-ro-fit-fyp/data)
 3. [SDeBERTa after fine-tune](https://www.kaggle.com/code/shadowcattin/ealuation-sbert-de-finet-fyp/data)

+After you download the model, you can just run the main.py to run the back end.
+If you follow the instruction of uic_chatbot_front, you can deploy the project locally!

 The pure model example can be found by the following link, which is from the author [shadow-catt](https://github.com/shadow-catt).

 https://github.com/shadow-catt/UIC_QA_Model/tree/main/back_end_alg